keikun555/docker-tlatoolbox/README.md

 Visit [The TLA Home Page](http://research.microsoft.com/en-us/um/people/lamport/tla/tla.html).

 ## HOW TO RUN IT?
-0. Make sure you're on a system running [X](https://en.wikipedia.org/wiki/X_Window_System).
+1. Make sure you're on a system running [X](https://en.wikipedia.org/wiki/X_Window_System).
-1. Disable X access control (don't do this on a public-facing machine): `$ xhost +`
+2. Disable X access control (don't do this on a public-facing machine): `$ xhost +`
-2. `$ cd` to a path where you want to write some .tla files.
-3. ``$ docker run -d -v /tmp/.X11-unix:/tmp/.X11-unix -v `pwd`:`pwd` -e DISPLAY=$DISPLAY hackenfreude/tlatoolbox-1.5.2``
+3. `docker-compose up`
-4. You should see the TLA+ splash screen and eventually the TLA Toolbox.
+6. You should see the TLA+ splash screen and eventually the TLA Toolbox.
-5. Use the TLA Toolbox menu: File/Open Spec/Add New Spec.
+7. Use the TLA Toolbox menu: File/Open Spec/Add New Spec.
-6. Enter /container/host/path/you/were/in/when/starting/this/container/{foo}.tla as the root-module name.
+8. Enter /root/specs/{foo}.tla as the root-module name.
 The specification name should auto-complete to {foo}.
 Click Finish.
-7. Have fun.
+9. Have fun.
 Write some specifications.
 Close the TLA+ Toolbox when you're done, and the container will shut down.
 Your files will be in the path on the host where you started.
-8. __Reenable X access control:__ `$ xhost -`
+10. __Reenable X access control:__ `$ xhost -`

 ## WHAT JUST HAPPENED?
 * Docker mounted the host's X socket in the continer as the container's X socket; this allows the container's GUI to pass back up to the host.